NVSL/Corundum/README.md

 * plus All memory-related issues that Rust handles.

 Developers will see these issues during the design time.
-Therefore, it lowers the risk of making mistakes. `corundum`'s programming model consists of using safe persistent pointers and software transactional memory.
+Therefore, it lowers the risk of making mistakes.
+Corundum's programming model consists of using safe persistent pointers and software transactional memory.

-Three pointer-wrappers lie at the heart of `corundum` interface.
+Three pointer-wrappers lie at the heart of Corundum interface.
 Developers may use them to allocate persistent memory safely.

 * [`Pbox<T>`](src/boxed.rs#L108): the simplest form of dynamic allocation,